bleck9999/frii-update/README.md

 New™ updated instructions:
 1. clone this repo
-2. make a file called "repos.json" and one called "frii_update.ini"
+2. make a file called "repos.json"
-3. in frii_update.ini, make a section named `Tokens` and one named `Config`
-4. under the `Tokens` section, assign `Github` to a github api token, and `Discord` to your discord bot's token
-5. under the `Config` section, assign `Role ID` to the id of the role you want the bot to ping and `Channel ID` to the id of the channel you want the bot to send messages
+3. rename `frii_update_example.ini` to `frii_update.ini` and fill in the values
-6. in repos.json, put a nested list of `["path/to/cloned/repo",colour integer]`.
+4. in repos.json, put a nested list of `["path/to/cloned/repo",colour integer]`.
 You will need one of these lists for each repo you want to track
-7. install the dependencies (you can do this with `pip install -r requirements.txt`)
+5. install the dependencies (you can do this with `pip install -r requirements.txt`)
-8. run the bot
+6. run the bot
-9. send `.start` in a channel the bot can see
+7. send `.start` in a channel the bot can see